gwkucera/multi-model-knowledge-platform/protocol_sources.md

 - National Databases
 - Large Private databases that are publicly available
 - Credible private databases with permission
-- Other sources with more rigourous vetting process
+- Other sources with more rigorous vetting process